pkmn/engine/docs/PROTOCOL.md

 - `|move|` should `|-crit|` and either be `|-supereffective|` or `|-resisted|` in order to use up more bytes
-- before a `|move|` a Pokémon can activate confusion, and after residual damage from a poison or burn status and Leech Seed can be triggered
+- before a `|move|` a Pokémon can activate confusion, and after residual damage from a poison or burn status, Leech Seed can be triggered
 - neither Pokémon can `|faint|` at the end.
 While intially it might seem like having both `|faint|` and causing one side to `|win|` would be optimal (two `|faint|` messages and one `|win|` is 6 bytes total, a single `|faint|` and a `|turn|` message is 5 bytes), if a side faints you miss out on a round of damage and healing from Leech Seed which is 16 bytes
-- Substitute activating actually reduces the size of the log as `|-activate|` replaces the larger `|-damage|` messages, and in Generation I if the substitute breaks it nullifies the rest of the move's effects
+- Substitute activating actually reduces the size of the log as `|-activate|` replaces the larger `|-damage|` messages, and in Generation I if a substitute breaks it nullifies the rest of the move's effects
-- ultimately a `MuliHit` move is optimal as it can generate 5 `|-damage|` messages and a `|-hitcount|`
+- ultimately a `MultiHit` move is optimal as it can generate 5 `|-damage|` messages and a `|-hitcount|`

 The most important observation is that **Metronome and Mirror Move can be used in tandem to rack up